PX4/PX4-user_guide/en/advanced_config/sensor_thermal_calibration.md

 1. Cold soak the board to the minimum temperature it will be required to operate in.
 1. Apply power and keeping the board still [^2], warm it slowly to the maximum required operating temperature. [^3]
 1. Remove power and extract the .ulog file.
-1. Open a terminal window in the **Firmware/Tools** directory and run the python calibration script script file:
+1. Open a terminal window in the **Firmware/Tools** directory and run the python calibration script:
    ```sh
    python process_sensor_caldata.py <full path name to .ulog file>
    ```